Call for contributions

 your biography of about 100 words.

 The format is up to you: academic paper, case study, critical reflection, speculative proposals, or policy-critique.
-The main requirement is that the presentation must show visual materials.
+One important requirement is that the presentation also shows visual materials.

 Dates